-A very unique situation is happening.
 More and more people are visiting their eye doctors over eye strain.
 Eye strain is a serious condition that can lead to permanent damaged vision.
 This condition is exacerbated by the amount of time people spend looking at screens that emit dangerous blue light.
 Even with blue light shields, staring at a screen all day for work and then coming home to watch movies on a computer results in more eye strain.
 To take care of your eyes, reduce screen time as much as possible.
 Also, take a supplement for eye strain that helps relax the eye muscle and improve eye health.

 The sun emits dangerous UV and UA rays that can damage the eyes.
 Over time, overexposure can result in permanent blurred vision or loss of vision acuity.
 Whenever you’re outdoors in bright sunlight or when there is a bright glare, wear sunglasses rated for UV rays.
 If you visit tanning beds, always wear the protective goggles and keep your eyes closed while in the tanning booth.